oshanrube/Octoprint-Smart-Filament-Sensor-OrangePi/README.md

 # Octoprint-Smart-Filament-Sensor-OrangePi

-[OctoPrint](http://octoprint.org/) plugin that lets integrate Smart Filament Sensors like BigTreeTechs SmartFilamentSensor directly to RaspberryPi GPIO pins.
+[OctoPrint](http://octoprint.org/) plugin that lets integrate Smart Filament Sensors like BigTreeTechs SmartFilamentSensor directly to OrangePi GPIO pins.
 This enables that this sensor can also be used on 3D Printers, that do not have a E0-Stop like e.g. Creality 1.1.4 Mainboard of Ender 3.

 Initial work based on the [Octoprint-Filament-Reloaded](https://github.com/kontakt/Octoprint-Filament-Reloaded) plugin by kontakt.
 Fork of [Octoprint-Filament-Revolutions]https://github.com/RomRider/Octoprint-Filament-Revolutions plugin by RomRider.
+Fork of [Octoprint-Smart-Filament-Sensor]https://github.com/Royrdan/Octoprint-Smart-Filament-Sensor plugin by Royrdan.

 The solution for this plugin is inspired by [Marlin Firmware](https://github.com/MarlinFirmware/Marlin)